Dallas Taylor (singer): Biography

-In the 2015 release of Joe Dirt 2: Beautiful Loser, Dallas plays the role of Lucky Louie.
+In the 2015 release of Joe Dirt 2: Beautiful Loser, Taylor plays the role of Lucky Louie.

 On August 2, 2016, Taylor was hospitalized for a serious ATV accident in which he suffered a severe brain injury and trauma to the carotid artery.
 As of 2018, Taylor is still recovering from the accident, having had surgeries to recover his adrenal gland and the sight in his left eye.

-Dallas' wife filed for divorce after several years of marriage and the birth of their son.
+On December 14, 2024, at a concert in St. Petersburg, FL, Taylor appeared on stage with Underoath and performed the song "When The Sun Sleeps" alongside all current members.